narendra36/hosys-DevPost-project/README.md

 # HosAppointmentSys
 Hospital Appointment System

-An OpenSource Smart Appointment system developed on LAMP Stack.
+An OpenSource Smart Appointment system to check doctor's availability online, developed on LAMP Stack.
 Feel Free to contribute.

 #Exporting the database: